GabCopetti/LeHavre-Pollution-Prediction-Models/README.md

 # Predicting PM10 concentration in Le Havre, France
 ***

-**To read a version of the notebook, wihout needing to install RStudio, a .pdf is available.**
+**A pdf version of the R notebook is available for visualization purpose.**

 Models were created in **R** to predict the concentration of particulate matter pollutants, with diameter smaller than 10 micrometers, in the city of Le Havre, France.
 The *rep* data set from the VSURF library was used.